fathimakm/learn_security_with-me/basics.md

 **Transmission control Protocol**
 * Connection Oriented protocol > it establishes a connection between two devices before transfering data and maintains that connection throughout the tranfer process.
+- data is divided into small mangeable segments and each segment is send individually.
+-Each segment has a sequence number attached to it, the reviever uses the seq, number to eassemble th segments.
+- Tcp also provides error checking to make sure no data was lost .
 - used when no loss of data is tolerated
 - ex:surfing the web(HTTP), sending email (SMTS), Transferring Files(FTP)
 - supports unicast